modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ```

 While syntactically similar to `@threads`, `@distributed`, like `@spawn`, does not block execution, so we must `@sync` so Julia waits for all processes to finish computation before moving on.
-Alternatively, you can `fetch` the result when required, which.

 One feature `@distributed` has over `@threads` is the possibility to specify a reduction function (an [associative binary operator](https://en.wikipedia.org/wiki/Associative_property)) which combines the results of each worker.
 In this case `@sync` is implied, as the reduction cannot happen unless all of the workers have finished.